Nuristan Province: Early history

+There have been varying theories about the origins of Nuristanis.
+George Scott Robertson considered them to be part of the old Indian population of Eastern Afghanistan and stated they fled to the mountains after the Muslim invasion in the 10th century.
+He added they probably found other races there whom they killed off and enslaved or amalgamated with them.
+Oral traditions of some of the Nuristanis place their original abode to be at the confluence of Kabul River and Kunar River a millennium ago.
+These traditions state they were driven off from Kandahar to Kabul to Kapisa to Kama with the Muslim invasion.
+They identify themselves as late arrivals in Nuristan, being driven by Mahmud of Ghazni who after establishing his empire forced the unsubmissive population to flee.

 The surrounding area fell to Alexander the Great in 330 BC.
-It later fell to Chandragupta Maurya.
+Later it was conquered by Chandragupta Maurya.
 The Mauryas introduced Buddhism to the region, and were attempting to expand their empire to Central Asia until they faced local Greco-Bactrian forces.
 Seleucus is said to have reached a peace treaty with Chandragupta by giving control of the territory south of the Hindu Kush to the Mauryas upon intermarriage and 500 elephants.

 Before their conversion to Islam, the Nuristanis practiced an animist religion with elements from Indo-Iranian (Vedic- or Hindu-like) religion infused with locally developed accretions.
-They were called "kafirs" due to their enduring paganism while other regions around them became Muslim.
-However, the influence from district names in Kafiristan of Katwar or Kator and the ethnic name Kati has also been suggested.
+The high god of the pre-Islamic Nuristani religion was the god Imra, derived from the Hindu god Yama, and was also called Mara.
+Another god was Indr, derived from Indra.
+He was seen as the brother of the god Gisht and father of Pano and the goddess Dishani.
+There were also many other minor gods worshiped in the region.

-The area extending from modern Nuristan to Kashmir was known as "Puritan", a vast area containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period.
+The area extending from modern Nuristan to Kashmir was part of a wider cultural area called "Kafiristan" in contemporary Islamic sources, containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period.
+In the scientific literature, the term "Peristan" has been applied to this region.
 Earlier, it was surrounded by Buddhist areas.
 The Islamization of the nearby Badakhshan began in the 8th century and Peristan was surrounded by Muslim states in the 16th century with the Islamization of Baltistan.
 The Buddhist states temporarily brought literacy and state rule into the region.
 The decline of Buddhism resulted in it becoming heavily isolated.